 High VIFs indicate that the regressors are highly correlated and that multicollinearity may be a problem.
 A common rule of thumb is that a VIF above 10 indicates a multicollinearity problem, although this threshold is somewhat arbitrary and depends on the context.
 In particular, VIFs are not a formal statistical test for multicollinearity.

-Exercise 4.5 Show that the variance of the OLS estimator of \(\beta_j\) can be written as: \[
+Exercise 4.5 Show that the variance of the OLS estimator of \(\beta_j\) can be written as in Equation 4.8, that is, \[

 Var(\hat{\beta}_j) = \frac{\sigma^2}{(n-1)Var(X_j)}VIF_j,